African Genomics Program

 The study plans to collect biomarker data around metabolic syndrome, hypertension, diabetes and their risk factors as well as lung, renal, cognitive and physical function in a dual disease burden context of high rates of infectious diseases.
 Personal exposures to environmental chemicals will also be measured using silicon wristbands as a unique feature in the study.

-The African network of Genomic Centers of Excellence (GenCoE) will empower Africa with its first unified, equitable, coordinated, and collaborative network of genomic research centres that will generate knowledge and clinical applications across the continent.
-GenCoE is one mechanism by which African health leaders and researchers can vastly expand the African capacity in genomics technologies with the aim of reducing global health inequities, training the next generation of the African workforce, and empowering genomic discovery for drugs and therapeutics.
+The African network of Genomic Centers of Excellence (GenCoE) will empower Africa with its first unified, coordinated, and collaborative network of genomic research centres that will generate knowledge and clinical applications across the continent.
+GenCoE is one mechanism by which African health leaders and researchers can vastly expand the African capacity in genomics technologies with the aim of improving health impact, training the next generation of the African workforce, and empowering genomic discovery for drugs and therapeutics.
 Roche is working with GenCoE to drive industry participation in GenCoE.

 References